-This one-week crash course is an introduction to the field of experimental economics.
+This six-day crash course is an introduction to the field of experimental economics.
 The course provides students with skills needed to design and run an experiment.
-There will be an additional one-day module on Statistical Data Analysis at the end of the course.
+The course is offered online only.

 The summer school welcomes Master’s and PhD students, alumni, professionals in Economics and related fields, who are interested in mastering the essential skills to design and run an experiment.
 The level is introductory, targeted at participants who have no or little experience in running experiments.